delta-io/delta-rs/docs/usage/examining-table.md

 The active state for a delta table is determined by the Add actions, which provide the list of files that are part of the table and metadata about them, such as creation time, size, and statistics.
-You can get a data frame of the add actions data using `DeltaTable.get_add_actions`:
+You can get a data frame of the add actions data using `DeltaTable.get_add_actions`.

+The method returns a `RecordBatchReader` which supports streaming data in batches for memory efficiency.
+Use `.read_all()` to load all data into a single `RecordBatch`, or iterate over the reader to process batches one at a time.

 <!-- spellchecker:off --!>